 It is the policy of California Pacific Charter Schools ("CPCS" or "School") to comply with applicable federal and state laws and regulations.
 The School is the local agency primarily responsible for compliance with federal and state laws and regulations governing educational programs.
-Pursuant to this policy, persons responsible for compliance and/or conducting investigations shall be knowledgeable about the laws and programs which they are assigned to investigate.
-This complaint procedure is adopted to provide a uniform system of complaint processing ("UCP") for the following types of complaints:
+The School shall investigate and seek to resolve any complaints alleging failure to comply with applicable state and federal laws and regulations including, but not limited to, allegations of discrimination, harassment, intimidation, or bullying or noncompliance with laws relating to all programs and activities implemented by the School that are subject to the Uniform Compliant Procedure in accordance with this policy.
+This complaint procedure is adopted to provide a uniform system of complaint processing ("UCP") for the following types of complaints.